Blood differential test

 A blood sample is needed.

-A laboratory specialist takes a drop of blood from your sample and smears it onto a glass slide.
+A lab specialist takes a drop of blood from your sample and smears it onto a glass slide.
 The smear is stained with a special dye, which helps tell the difference between various types of white blood cells.

 Five types of white blood cells, also called leukocytes, normally appear in the blood: